scikit-multilearn/scikit-multilearn/docs/source/classify.rst

 Problem transformation
 ----------------------

-Problem transformation approaches are provided in the :mod:`skmultilearn.problem_transform` module and they require a selection of a scikit-learn compatible single-label base classificatier that will be cloned one or more times during the problem transformation.
+Problem transformation approaches are provided in the :mod:`skmultilearn.problem_transform` module and they require a selection of a scikit-learn compatible single-label base classifier that will be cloned one or more times during the problem transformation.
 Scikit-learn provides a variety of base classifiers such as:

 - `decision trees <http://scikit-learn.org/stable/modules/tree.html>`_
 - `Support Vector Machines <http://scikit-learn.org/stable/modules/svm.html>`_